Fees and Fiscal Information

 The university shall temporarily suspend further academic progress of any student who has not satisfied the entire balance of his or her fee liability by the established deadlines.
 This will be accomplished by placing a financial hold on the student’s record, which will prevent the student from receiving grades, transcripts and/or diploma, and the student’s registration will be denied for future terms until the account has been satisfied.
 (UF-3.037 Regulations of the University of Florida)

-Students who have not paid any portion of their tuition fee liability by the established university deadline will continue to be held fee liable for these courses, but will not be allowed to attend these courses until payment is made in full and the student has been re-registered.
+Students who have not paid any portion of their tuition fee liability by the established university payment deadline will continue to be held fee liable for these courses, but will not be allowed to attend these courses until payment is made in full and the student has been re-registered.

 To re-register for courses, students must submit a completed petition to the Office of the University Registrar for review by the University Student Petitions Committee.
 Students who re-register after being withdrawn for non-payment of tuition fees will be subject to both late registration and late payment fees.

 Refund of Tuition Fees